We must increase public awareness of concussions and how they are treated. — Dr. Vincent Schaller, M.D. DABFM, CIC, Director of MAC Alliance

 Unfortunately, concussions can sometimes go undetected because their symptoms may not appear related to a head injury.
 These symptoms can include:

-Most individuals who experience concussions will fully recover within a few days or weeks.
-Others may, unfortunately, experience consequences for longer periods of time, a condition known as Post-Concussion Syndrome (PCS) or Persistent Post-Concussive Symptoms (PPSC).
+“Although about 67% of concussions resolve most symptoms and deficits within 3 months, about 22% have ongoing symptoms and deficits over a year past injury,” says Medical Director and President of Mid-Atlantic Concussion (MAC) Alliance, Vincent Schaller, MD, DABFM, CIC.
+After 2 months, ongoing symptoms and deficits are called Post-Concussion Syndrome (PCS) or Persistent Post-Concussive Symptoms (PPSC).
 If you or someone you care about has had a serious head jolt of some sort, early medical assistance can mean the difference between full recovery and living with some of those lingering longer-term and unpleasant symptoms.
 MAC Alliance utilizes advanced screening tools to help facilitate early diagnosis of concussions.
-Promptly assessment means that we can establish individualized brain injury rehabilitation programs to maximize patient outcomes.
+Prompt assessment means that we can establish individualized brain injury rehabilitation programs to maximize patient outcomes.

 3. Alcohol and Caffeine Can Impact Concussion Recovery.